 Current Financial Situation and Financing Proposal.
 Provide a detailed snapshot of your current financial situation.

 Additional Information.
 Include a table of contents and a list of references for any eternal documents that are included.
 Feel free to include items such as menus, promotional items or brochures that help explain your business.

 The following financial documentation is required for loan consideration.
 Submit copies and keep the original documents.

 Business Financial Information

-Business tax returns: For an established business of three or more years: corporate, federal and state income tax returns for the previous three years.
+For a business established for three or more years: Corporate federal and state income tax returns for the previous three years.

 Personal Financial Information

 Personal tax returns: Federal and state income tax returns, including all schedules for the members of the business that own more than 20 percent of the business equity are required for the years for which no business tax return is available to complete the three-year picture as listed above.